Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Lore and etc/Books and stories/Wave Echo Caves – A Founders Tale.md

 **Roidz**
-After turning into a Halfling he set out on his own to change back to human
+After turning into a Halfling he set out on his new quest to change back to human
 ![[Roidz-Portrait.png|300]]

 **Liam**